I Love Walking In France

 Accommodation in Le Puy-en-Velay

 There are several options for accommodation in Le Puy-en-Velay, with something for every taste and budget.
-Many walkers stay at one of the two gîtes for the opportunity to meet some fellow pilgrims.
+Many walkers stay at one of the four gîtes for the opportunity to meet some fellow pilgrims.

-Both my overnight stays have been spent at Hôtel Regina which is conveniently located two blocks from the train station, is a short stroll (650 metres) to the centre of town and provides easy access to the GR 65 path in the morning.
+Two of my overnight stays have been spent at Hôtel Regina which is conveniently located two blocks from the train station, is a short stroll (650 metres) to the centre of town and provides easy access to both the Chemin de Saint-Jacques and the Chemin de Stevenson.

 Hotels